 Christ of Saint John of the Cross – Auction Price: Est. $100 million

-Dalí incorporated his surrealist precision with a deep sense of divine illumination, resulting in a painting that conveys both physical weight and spiritual elevation.
-Unlike many of his earlier works, Christ of Saint John of the Cross is free of surrealist symbols like melting clocks or distorted figures.
-Instead, Dalí aimed to capture the ultimate harmony between heaven and earth, making it one of his most unique and emotionally powerful works.
+Dalí brought his surrealist precision together with a deep sense of divine illumination, producing a painting that conveys both physical weight and spiritual elevation.
+Unlike many of his earlier works, this piece is free of melting clocks or distorted figures.
+Dalí was after something else here, the ultimate harmony between heaven and earth, which makes it one of his most emotionally powerful works.

 Auction History and Market Value